White House holds first-ever summit on the ransomware crisis plaguing the nation's public schools

 Education tech experts praised the Biden administration for the consciousness-raising but lamented that limited federal funds currently exist for them to tackle a scourge that cash-strapped school districts have been ill-equipped to defend effectively.

-Among measures announced at the summit: The Cybersecurity and Infrastructure Security Agency will step up training for the K-12 sector and technology providers, including Amazon Web Services and Cloudflare, will offer grants and free software.
+Among measures announced at the summit: The Cybersecurity and Infrastructure Security Agency will step up tailored security assessments for the K-12 sector while technology providers, including Amazon Web Services, Google and Cloudflare, are offering grants and other support.

 A pilot proposed by Federal Communications Commission Chair Jessica Rosenworcel — yet to be voted on by the agency — would make $200 million available over three years to strengthen cyber defense in schools and libraries.

-“That's a drop in the bucket,” said Keith Kroeger, CEO of the nonprofit Consortium for School Networking.
-School districts wrote the FCC last fall asking that it commit much more — Kroeger said some $1 billion could be made available annually from its E-Rate program.
+“That’s a drop in the bucket,” said Keith Krueger, CEO of the nonprofit Consortium for School Networking.
+School districts wrote the FCC last fall asking that it commit much more — Krueger urged that several hundred million be made available annually from its E-Rate program, which has helped expand broadband internet to schools and libraries across the country since 1997.

 He said he was nevertheless heartened that the White House, Departments of Education and Homeland Security and the FCC recognize that the ransomware attacks plaguing the nation's 1,300 public school districts are “a five-alarm fire.”

-Note: —- This story has been corrected to show the CEO’s surname is Krueger, not Kroeger.